Faroja/Olist-Customers-Segementation/README.md

 For comparison we used DBScan for another modeling but because we dont have resource of high computational power we used only more or less 10% of the data then pick the segmentation based on noise, min samples, epsilon.
 After that we get 7 clusters, there are passive, regular, occation, valuable, loyal, golden and best.
 Passive is when frequency, frequency, and monetary values are the lowest.

+# Conclusion Base on Customers segment behavior (Analysis Segmentation Notebook)

+Because the naming of the customer segment is done before determining how it behaves, there is a slight error in its meaning, however

+Passive customers are the most customers, contribute the most to monetary value, using our e-commerce recently.
+The thing that really needs to be considered in these passive customers is they never make a second transaction, we need to take feedback from them so we know what needs to be improved from our e-commerce.

+Our customers mainly come from 3 segments, namely passive, regular & occation, if we want to increase transactions in our e-commerce, we need to do marketing to them, how to make them continue to use our e-commerce.

+Valuable, loyal & Best customers are important to maintain but we must focus more on more users in our e-commerce.

 # Evaluation
 Based on cluster segmentation using non-model framework, k-means clustering, and dbscan clustering, we will used segment from k-means clustering with 6 cluster, that are passive, regular, occation, valuable, loyal, and best.
 K-means can group more clearly of every cluster, with minimize similarity with other clusters.
 With this clearly segmentation, Olist can analize customer more accurate so more get a company profit.
 Clearly segmentation can be an important thing in relationship marketing, because can increase understanding of customer necessities.